nuxeo/nuxeo-drive/docs/dep/2020-03 Features flags.md

 ## Abstract

-We want to give even more control on features to enable or not inside Nuxeo Drive.
+We want to give even more control on features/behaviors to enable or not inside Nuxeo Drive.

 ## Rationale